BlackAnon22/BlackAnon22.github.io/posts/OverTheWire_Labs/natas.md

 ![image](https://github.com/BlackAnon22/BlackAnon22.github.io/assets/67879936/722e7670-42e3-478f-be2d-35bae9a46d80)

-Rightclicking has been blocked, this means we can't rightclick on the webpage
+Right-clicking has been blocked, this means we can't right-click on the webpage

 ![image](https://github.com/BlackAnon22/BlackAnon22.github.io/assets/67879936/9dbb3f81-a213-4381-a495-83092c4ba523)